Laert Vasili

-Background
+Laert Vasili ([laˈɛɾt vaˈsili], Λαέρτης Βασιλείου, Laertis Vasiliou; born March 7, 1974) is an Albanian actor, film and theatre director and political commentator, known for his roles in theater and cinema.
+Vasili has often been part of public debates, among the key voices of civil society for the rights of Albanians in Greece.

+Early life and education

-From his father's side, Vasili is of Albanian descent while his mother is Greek.
+Vasili is of Albanian ethnicity on his father's side, while his mother is of Greek ethnic background.
 Both of his parents were officers in the Military of Albania.
 As a result, the family moved around a lot and he spent his childhood between Tirana, Saranda and Delvina, Albania.
 He started acting at the age of 16 while still in high school, playing leading parts in several school theatre performances.
 At the age of 19 he was accepted to the Academy of Arts in Tirana.
-In 1994 he left for Greece in order to study acting at the National Theatre of Greece Drama School in Athens, Greece.
+In 1994 he left to Greece to study acting at the National Theatre of Greece Drama School in Athens, Greece.
 He came second out of 750 applicants.
 He graduated in 1997.

-Corpus Christi controversy
+Career

+He was nominated for the Dimitris Horn Prize for "Best Young Actor" in 2001.

-Vasili directed a play Corpus Christi in Greece that depicts Jesus Christ and his apostles as a group of homosexual men.
+In 2012 Vasili directed a play in Greece, Corpus Christi, depicting Jesus Christ and his apostles as a group of homosexual men.
 The 1997 play was written by American playwright Terrence McNally.
-The Greek Orthodox Church and the right-wing extremist Golden Dawn protested against the play.
-The director and actors of the play faced charges of blasphemy in Greece.
-Vasiliou said that prosecutors were misdirecting scarce resources by pursuing his cast, rather than trying to nab tax evaders who have plunged Greece into ruin.
+The Greek Orthodox Church and the right-wing extremist Golden Dawn protested against the play, and Vasili and the cast of the play faced charges of blasphemy in Greece.
+Vasiliou criticised the fact that prosecutors were using scarce resources to prosecute his cast, rather than investigating tax evaders who had contributed to Greece's economic crisis.
 "What I see is that there are people who have robbed the country blind, who are not in jail, and the prosecutor turns against art," Vasili told Reuters.

+Vasili was part of the first season of the reality show Dance with Me on Klan TV in Tirana, held between 28 September and 29 December 2014.
+Vasili and the professional singer Zajmina Vasjari came second of six competing couples at the finale.
+He also won the first season of the reality show Blind Taste on Vizion Plus TV in Tirana, Albania.
+He came first at the grand finale on 4 July 2015 ahead of 32 candidates.
+Recently, he has also been seen as a panelist on the show 360 Gradë me Artur Zhejin, serving as a commentator.
+In December 2024, he became a housemate on the television reality show Big Brother Vip Albania 4.
+He made it to the finale as one of the four finalists, finishing in third place.